Earthsea: Cosmology

+Taoist philosophy

+Literary scholar Richard Erlich writes that the Earthsea books embody Taoist philosophy, with Tehanu counterbalancing the initial trilogy.
+In Tehanu, Ged returns to Gont, completing the cycle of his quest: Erlich comments that this movement back to his roots is Taoist.
+The balancing of "polarities" such as light and dark, male and female, doing and being is central to the philosophy and to the novels.
+The Yin-Yang symbol reflects this, and Erlich analyzes multiple occurrences of Yin-Yang in the series, commenting that "Yin-Yang, indeed, is a unifying symbol in the trilogy".

+Erlich also writes that the three books of the initial trilogy each embody a Taoist balance that needs restoring, a needed integration, and a doorway that must be closed.

 Series

 Books

 Le Guin originally intended for A Wizard of Earthsea to be a standalone novel, but she wrote The Tombs of Atuan as a sequel after considering the loose ends in the first book; The Farthest Shore followed after further consideration.
 These three books were written in quick succession, from 1968 to 1972, and are sometimes seen as the "original trilogy".
 Nearly twenty years later, Le Guin wrote a fourth book, Tehanu (1990), and followed it with Tales from Earthsea and The Other Wind in 2001.
 The latter three books are sometimes referred to as the "second trilogy".
 The series as a whole is known as the Earthsea Cycle, and was published in a single volume in 2018 as The Books of Earthsea: The Complete Illustrated Edition, with art by Charles Vess.

 Short stories

 Le Guin published nine short stories of Earthsea.
 Seven appear in two collections of her work (and some have been reissued elsewhere).
-Two early stories were originally published in 1964, and were collected in The Wind's Twelve Quarters (Harper & Row, 1975).
+Two early stories were originally published in 1964, and were collected in The Wind's Twelve Quarters (1975).
 These helped to define the setting of Earthsea.
-Five much later stories were collected in Tales from Earthsea (Harcourt, 2001), where three were original.
-In October 2014 a new novella set in Earthsea was published as a stand-alone, "The Daughter of Odren".
+Five much later stories were collected in Tales from Earthsea (2001), where three were original.
+In October 2014, a new novella set in Earthsea was published as a stand-alone, "The Daughter of Odren".
 A final 12-page short story, "Firelight", was published in June 2018, covering the last days of Ged.

 Tales from Earthsea also includes about 30 pages of fictional reference material titled "A Description of Earthsea" (2001).